-This section may address several different aspects of system design and safety.
-This could include a list of applicable codes, standards and regulations (CSR), fire protection requirements, hazard protection requirements, contractor safety requirements.
-The ESIC Safety Guide [9] has a list of CSRs related to energy storage which can be used as a starting point.
-Additionally, there are several codes and standards for storage that are under development.
-Buyer should consider the timing of the project and how that may align with adoption by the authorities having jurisdiction.
+Another way to mitigate risk is through the use of established codes and standards.
+The ESIC Safety Guide [7] has a list of CSRs related to energy storage which can be used as a starting point.
+Additionally, there are several codes and standards for storage that are newly released or under development.
+NFPA 855, UL9540, and UL 9540A all detail specific guidance for evaluation and/or design of ESS safety.
+The Department of Energy's Energy Storage Safety Collaborative Codes and Standards Update is a resource for recent codes and standards developments [8].
+Buyers should consider the timing of the project and how that may align with code adoption by the authorities having jurisdiction.
 There may be additional CSRs, not specific to storage, related to construction or electrical design standards that are also applicable.
 The information in this section could also fall under the Technical Specification - Buyer Requirements or the Owner standards section.
-The Buyer must address a number of topics related to system interconnection as well, potentially including IEEE 1547/2030 alignment, reliability and operability/market North American Electric Reliability Corporation (NERC) or independent system operator (ISO) standards, state/local building codes including fire codes (e.g., National Fire Protection Association), and requirements imposed by the Buyer's property insurance carrier.
+The Buyer must address a number of topics related to system interconnection as well, potentially including IEEE 1547/2030 alignment, Nationally Recognized Test Laboratory (NRTL) listings, reliability and operability/market North American Electric Reliability Corporation (NERC) or independent system operator (ISO) standards, state/local building codes including fire codes (e.g., National Fire Protection Association), and requirements imposed by the Buyer's property insurance carrier.